Slax on CD/DVD

 your computer starts and select to boot from CD/DVD.
 That

-, consult your BIOS documentation or watch onscreen
+or Esc, consult your BIOS documentation or watch onscreen

 instructions when your computer reboots to make sure.